Louis Mofsie on the Thunderbirds' 41st Annual Grand Mid-Summer Powwow, 2019

 Tuesday, November 5, 2019

-For our current exhibition Urban Indian: Native New York Now, Mellon Postdoctoral Fellow Rebecca Jacobs and filmmaker Nate Lavey created an original film in collaboration with Louis Mofsie on The Thunderbirds’ 41st Annual Grand Mid-Summer Pow Wow, held in summer 2019.
+For the exhibition Urban Indian: Native New York Now, (on view September 27, 2019–March 8, 2020) Mellon Foundation Postdoctoral Fellow Dr. Rebecca Jacobs and filmmaker Nate Lavey created an original film in collaboration with Louis Mofsie on The Thunderbirds’ 41st Annual Grand Mid-Summer Pow Wow, held in summer 2019.
 In speaking about her experience, Jacobs states “It was a real honor to work with Louis Mofsie to create this video about the Thunderbirds’ annual Queens powwow for the Urban Indian exhibition.
 His perspectives on growing up in Native communities in Brooklyn, vast knowledge of powwow dances from across the country, and generous spirit sharing this knowledge with New York City residents make him one of our city’s great cultural leaders.”

 The Thunderbird American Indian Dancers host New York City’s oldest and largest annual powwow at Queens County Farm Museum each year.
 The Thunderbirds are an all-volunteer intertribal and multi-ethnic New York City–based dance and music organization founded by Louis Mofsie with neighborhood friends in 1963.
 Mofsie, who is still the organization’s Director, was born in Brooklyn, New York in 1936.
 His father was Hopi from Arizona, and mother, Winnebago from Nebraska.